Seto Ware Luzhu-Oribe Jar with Flower Stamp DesignSOLD OUT

-A green glazed jar fired in the Seto in the middle of the Edo period.
-This type of jar used to be called “Luzu” ( the word comes from Luzon island in Philippines, which was the symbolic term for exsotic mood ) , it was popular among the wealthy people at the time.
-Likewise Oribe ware, the roots of the design can be traced to the Cochin three-color glaze ware in South China, and it is no wonder that it is now called “Luzhu Oribe”.
+A green glazed jar fired in the Seto in the late Edo period.
+This type of jar used to be called “Luzu” (the word comes from Luzon island in the Philippines, which was the symbolic term for the exotic mood at that time), it was popular among the wealthy people at the time.
+The roots of the design are probably inspired by South China’s Cochin three-colour glaze ware.

 - Images may differ in color from the actual products.